lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

    >[!NOTE]
    >
-   >To preview (or download) dynamic renditions of any asset, ensure that the dynamic media is enabled and the asset's PTIFF rendition exists at the AEM author instance, from where the assets have been published.
-When an asset is published to Brand Portal, its PTIFF rendition is also published.
-There is no way of generating the PTIFF rendition from Brand Portal.
+   >To preview (or download) dynamic renditions of any asset, ensure that the dynamic media is enabled and the asset's [!UICONTROL Pyramid tiff] rendition exists at the [!DNL AEM] author instance, from where the assets have been published.
+When an asset is published to [!DNL Brand Portal], its [!UICONTROL Pyramid tiff] rendition is also published.
+There is no way of generating the [!UICONTROL Pyramid tiff] rendition from [!DNL Brand Portal].

-    * To preserve the Brand Portal folder hierarchy while downloading assets, select **Create separate folder for each asset**.
-By default, Brand Portal folder hierarchy is ignored and all assets are downloaded in one folder in your local system.
+    * To preserve the [!DNL Brand Portal] folder hierarchy while downloading assets, select **Create separate folder for each asset**.
+By default, [!DNL Brand Portal] folder hierarchy is ignored and all assets are downloaded in one folder in your local system.

     * To send an email notification to users with a link for downloading the assets, select **Email**.